 For any concerning side-effect, especially an allergic reaction, seek immediate emergency care.

 Since sermorelin and ipamorelin both require a prescription.
-Purchasing sermorelin or ipamorelin from an online pharmacy without a prescription is risky.
+Purchasing Ipamorelin or sermorelin from an online pharmacy without a prescription is risky.
 The easiest, most convenient way to determine whether these medications are right for you is to make a telemedicine appointment with one of the licensed health care providers at Invigor Medical.
 After completing your medical history forms, you will meet with a licensed health care provider via telemedicine.
 Your prescription will be sent to a licensed online pharmacy and then shipped to your home.
-Invigor’s pharmacy is Olympia Compounding Pharmacy, and its license is #PH27414, which you will find is valid and active.
+Invigor’s pharmacy is Empower Pharmacy, and its license is #PH27414, which you will find is valid and active.

 While we strive to always provide accurate, current, and safe advice in all of our articles and guides, it’s important to stress that they are no substitute for medical advice from a doctor or healthcare provider.
 You should always consult a practicing professional who can diagnose your specific case.
 The content we’ve included in this guide is merely meant to be informational and does not constitute medical advice.